ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 mechanism by which servers handle this commitment is implementation specific, and similar to how TLS session resumption state is managed; see {{RFC8446}} for details.
-In addition, the `GenerateCommitment` function is implementation-specific and MUST be defined by the underlying ciphersuite.
+In addition, the `Commit` function is implementation-specific and MUST be defined by the underlying ciphersuite.

 When the server does not need to generate this commitment, the client